JuergenGutsch/blog/_source/_posts/2025-05-12-central-package-management.md

 ```

 You can do this manually on small projects.
-Unfortunately there is no support in the dotnet CLI or in VS to automatically convert all NuGet references in a solution to CPM.
+Unfortunately, the dotnet CLI or VS does not support automatically converting all NuGet references in a solution to CPM.

-As an alternative, I propose to use a dotnet tool called `centralisedpackageconverter` ([more information](https://github.com/Webreaper/CentralisedPackageConverter)) that you can be installed with a single command:
+As an alternative, I propose to use a dotnet tool called `centralisedpackageconverter` ([more information](https://github.com/Webreaper/CentralisedPackageConverter)) that you can install with a single command:

 ```shell
 dotnet tool install CentralisedPackageConverter --global
 ```

-After it's installed, run it with the following command and it does it's job:
+After it's installed, run it with the following command and it does its job:

 ```shell
 central-pkg-converter .